dliang2000/MockAbstraction/RESULTS.md

 | Average | 31.8171 | 2.507 | 26.414 | 2.2886 | 26.1456 | 2.3953 | 23.2832 | 1.992 | 44.4693 | 2.4241 | 60.5007 | 8.2512 | 58.7818 | 2.7865 | 42.755 | 5.3503 |

-#### Doop's Mock counts comparison (including Soot's)
+#### Soot and Doop Mock counts comparison

 ```
-Soot's mock counts were manually added from the output.
+Soot's mock counts were manually added from the output (in analysis_output), which you get after running `bin/soot-scripts/runall_MockAnalysis_Intra.sh`.

 Locate
 "Total Invocations"
 "Invocations On Mocks:"
 in the Soot output.

-# Run the following command in bin/python-scripts/ to generate mock counts for Doop's mock counts
+# Run the following command to generate mock counts for Doop's mock counts
-# You may need to update the keys for MYMAP so it recognize each benchmark's results folder
+# You may need to update the keys for MYMAP so it recognizes each benchmark's results folder
-./runall_process_counts.sh
+bin/python_scripts/runall_process_counts.sh
 ```

 | Benchmark | Total Number of Invocations | Mock Invokes intraproc (Soot) | basic-only-intraproc | CI-intraproc | CIPP-intraproc | 1-object-sens-intraproc | basic-only-interproc | CI-interproc | CIPP-interproc | 1-object-sens-interproc |